robotenique/instasketch/README.md

 InstaSketch is a web application created to facilitate primary/elementary school teachers and students by creating an environment to submit and access drawings!

+This project was made in Node.js using the [Express](https://expressjs.com) web framework with MongoDB (mongoose), and using the [Fabric.js](http://fabricjs.com) library in the front-end.

 # Contributors

 * **Juliano Garcia** - [@robotenique](https://github.com/robotenique)